mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20230228_apip_relnotes.md

 Related Issue: IAP-5970

+### Issue when upgrading Docker image from November 2022 to February 2023

+When attempting to upgrade the API Portal Docker image from November 2022 to February 2023, some customers are encountering an error during the Joomla! migration step.
+The error message reported is `Undefined constant "T4PATH_MEDIA"`.

+This error prevents the migration from completing successfully.
+The workaround for this issue is to disable the T4 System plugin before starting the upgrade to February 2023 by performing the following steps:

+1. Login to the Joomla!
+Administration Interface on <api_portal_host>/administrator
+2. Navigate to System > Manage > Plugins > T4 System
+3. Set Status = Disabled
+4. Save & Close.

+Once the upgrade is complete, re-enable this plugin.

+This issue was uncovered during testing of the May 2023 release, so as a result, another option is to upgrade straight to May 2023 from November 2022 where this issue is no longer present.

+Related Issue: IAP-6157

 ### Edit profile menu item cannot be edited

 Users cannot edit the **Profile** menu item because, on save, it shows an error for a missing required field, the **Menu item type**.
 There is no specific type for this menu item, and it should not be edited.